-201F.
-INTERMEDIATE FRENCH.
+- 201F.
+Intermediate French.
 Work begun in first year continued.
 More detailed knowledge of grammar and idioms stressed and conversational skill developed.
 Reading knowledge extended to more difficult texts.
-Prerequisite: completion of 101F or, subect to entrance examination, elementary knowledge of French acquired otherwise.
-A Year Course.
+Prerequisite: completion of 101F or, subject to entrance examination, elementary knowledge of French acquired otherwise.
+A Year Course. - 202F.
+Advanced French.

-202F.
-ADVANCED FRENCH.

 Continues work of second year, extending reading and conversational skills.
 Study of French composition with the aim of developing writing skill.
 Records and periodicals used in classroom work.
-Prequisite: 201F, or by examination.
+Prerequisite: 201F, or by examination.
+A Year Course. - 226F.
+French Literature.

-226F.
-FRENCH LITERATURE.

 Survey of French cultural history and literary trends.
 Interpretation and analysis of outstanding literary works throughout the centuries.
 Prerequisite: completion of 201F and simultaneous enrollment in 202F.

-201G.
-INTERMEDIATE GERMAN.
+A Year Course. - 201G.
+Intermediate German.
 Continues work begun in the first year with more detailed discussion of grammar and basic German conversation, and development of a fair reading knowledge of scientific German.
-Prequisite: 101G.

-201Sa.
-ADVANCED SPANISH
+Prerequisite: 101G.
+A Year Course. - 201R.
+Intermediate Russian.
+Work begun in first year continued.
+Emphasis is placed on the ability to read and understand Russian texts.
+Training in conversation.
+Prerequisite: 101R.
+A Year Course. - 201Sa.
+Intermediate Spanish.
 First semester: Rapid review of grammar; composition and advanced conversation.
 Second semester: Survey of Spanish and Spanish-American literature with interpretation and analysis of selected literary masterpieces.
-Prerequisite: 102Sa or examination.
-A Year Course.
+Prerequisite: 101Sa or examination.
+A Year Course. - 201L.
+General Linguistics.

-201L.
-GENERAL LINGUISTICS.

 A course intended to introduce language majors and minors into the synchronic and diachronic study of linguistics, in particular the problems of phonetics and phonemics, the graphic representation of speech sounds and history of spelling, morphology and semantics, syntactical structure, and glottologic problems and topics.
 Special emphasis is placed on the Romance languages so as to give students of French and Spanish an adequate linguistic background in their particular fields.

-203L.
-THE ROMANIC WORLD.
+A Year Course.

-A short informative outline of geography, economy, political institutions, culture and history of the Roman Empire, France.
-Italy, Spain, Portugal, and Latin America.
+- 203L.
+The Romanic World.
+A short informative outline of geography, economy, political institutions, culture and history of the Roman Empire, France, Italy, Spain, Portugal, and Latin America.
 Offered 1960-61.

-204L.
-HISTORY OF ROMANCE LANGUAGES.
+First Semester. - 204L.
+History of Romance Languages.
 Condensed survey of the development of the principal Romance languages from Latin to modern times with a special emphasis on French and Spanish.
+Second Semester.